 - I've been a huge admirer of your organization, including (provide some examples).
 I'd love the opportunity to work at such an exciting and advanced business.

+It is common to attach your resume and cover letter when sending a job application email.
 It's a great idea to add some proof of who you are.
 For example, you can attach a CV, link to a portfolio, or share your LinkedIn profile.
+Make sure to mention any attachments, such as a resume or portfolio, in the email as these can be an easy miss if they didn't know you attached anything.

 - I've attached a copy of my CV so you can learn a little more about me.
 If you want to see some examples of my work, check out this link.